Inertia.js lets you quickly build modern single-page React, Vue, and Svelte apps using classic server-side routing and controllers.

 Inertia has a similar concept called lazy data evaluation, where some properties wrapped in a closure only get evaluated and included in the response when explicitly asked.

-This package can output specific properties as Inertia lazy props as such:
+This package can output specific properties as Inertia lazy or deferred props as such:

 class SongData extends Data